LSSTDESC/CCL/readthedocs/source/dev_guidelines.rst

 Module/Subpackage Summaries
 ----------------------------
-New modules should contain a brief description of its contents, at the top:
+New modules should contain a brief description of the contents, at the top:

 .. code-block::
     :caption: background.py